ivan-develops/Product-preview-card-component/README.md

 ### What I learned

-desarrollar el flujo de trabajo a partir de mobile-first y usar `min-width` para media queries.
+Develop the workflow from a mobile-first perspective and use `min-width` for media queries.

 ## Author